GameStop short squeeze

 On January 28, some brokerages, particularly app-based brokerage services such as Robinhood, halted the buying of GameStop and other securities, citing the next day their inability to post sufficient collateral at clearing houses to execute their clients' orders.
 This decision attracted criticism and accusations of market manipulation from prominent politicians and businesspeople from across the political spectrum.
 Dozens of class action lawsuits have been filed against Robinhood in U.S. courts, and the U.S. House Committee on Financial Services held a congressional hearing on the incident.

 The unusually high price and volatility continued after the peak in late January.
-On February 24, the GameStop stock price doubled within a 90-minute period, and then averaged in the neighborhood of $200 per share for another month.
+On February 24, the GameStop stock price doubled within a 90-minute period, and then averaged approximately $200 per share for another month.
 On March 24, the GameStop stock price fell 34 percent to $120.34 per share after earnings were released and the company announced plans for issuing a new secondary stock offering.
 On March 25, the stock recovered dramatically, rising by 53 percent.

 Background

 Short selling and short squeezes

-Short selling is a finance practice in which an investor, known as the short-seller, borrows shares and immediately sells them, hoping to buy them back later ("covering") at a lower price, return the borrowed shares (plus interest) to the lender and profit off the difference.
-The practice carries an unlimited risk of losses, because there is no inherent limit to how high a stock's price can rise.
+Short selling is a finance practice in which an investor, known as the short-seller, borrows shares and immediately sells them, in the hope that they will be able to buy them back later ("covering") at a lower price, return the borrowed shares (plus interest) to the lender, and profit off the difference.
+The practice carries an unlimited risk of losses, because there is no inherent limit to how high a stock's price can rise should the short-seller be proven wrong in their belief that the stock price was going to fall.
 This is in contrast with taking a long position (simply owning the stock), where the investor's loss is limited to the cost of their initial investment.

-Short sellers are exposed to a risk of short squeezing, which occurs when the shorted stock jumps in value due, for instance, to a sudden piece of favorable news.
+Short sellers are exposed to a risk of short squeezing, which occurs when the shorted stock jumps in value because, for instance, there is a sudden piece of favorable news.
 Short sellers are then forced to buy back the stock they had initially sold, in an effort to keep their losses from mounting.
-Purchasing the stock to cover their short positions raises the price of the shorted stock, thus triggering more short sellers to cover their positions by buying the stock.
+The market demand they create by purchasing the stock to cover their short positions further raises the price of the shorted stock, thus triggering more short sellers to cover their positions by buying the stock.
 This can result in a cascade of stock purchases and an even bigger jump of the share price.